List of View Askewniverse characters: Dante Hicks

 In Clerks II, Dante and Randal are forced to work at a Mooby's fast food restaurant after Randal accidentally leaves a coffee pot on in the Quick Stop, causing the store to burn down.
 It is revealed that Dante is engaged and is planning to move to Florida with his fiancée Emma.
 This leaves Randal feeling depressed, but does not express his upset at Dante over the decision until near the end of the movie.
 Randal also expresses his fears of losing Dante; under the persuasion of Randal, Dante decides to stay in New Jersey.
 With the two having been fired for Dante's very unconventional bachelor party at Mooby's, the two purchase the Quick Stop and the RST Video, which they restore and co-manage.
 He also calls off his engagement with Emma in favor of his boss, Becky.

 Dante briefly appears twice in Jay and Silent Bob Reboot.
 The first is at the film's opening where he arrives at the Quick Stop to open the store and is quickly pulled aside by police officers.
 Not knowing what's going on, Dante assumes they are looking for Randal and offers to reveal his location.
 The second is at the film's end where he complains about the steel shutters being once again jammed with chewed gum, not even noticing Jay, Silent Bob and Jay's daughter Milly.
 Jay then revealed to Milly that he and Silent Bob had been pranking Dante by purposely putting in chewed gum in the locks for the past twenty-five years.

 In Clerks III, Dante is still working in the Quick Stop with Randal.
-He is mourning the loss of Becky, who was killed by a drunk driver.
+He is mourning the loss of Becky, who was killed along with their unborn child by a drunk driver.
 After Randal survives a heart attack, Dante agrees to help him make an independent film about their time working together at the Quick Stop.
-Throughout the film, Dante imagines himself talking to Becky, who offers him words of encouragement.
-After tensions grow, Dante and Randal get into a serious argument, and the stress causes Dante to similarly suffer from a heart attack.
+Throughout the film, Dante imagines himself talking to Becky, who tells him to move on with his life.
+After tensions grow, Dante and Randal get into a serious argument, and the stress causes Dante to suffer a heart attack.
 Randal, feeling remorseful, sneaks into the hospital and shows Dante their completed movie.
 Dante, touched by the film, peacefully dies, walking away with Becky.